gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Running Gradle using Java 6 is now deprecated, and support will be removed in Gradle 3.0.

 It will continue to be possible to build JVM based projects for Java 6, by running Gradle using Java 7 and configuring Gradle to use Java 6 to compile, test and run your code.

+### `StartParameter.colorOutput` property

+The `StartParameter.colorOutput` property has been deprecated and will be removed in Gradle 3.0.
+You should use the `consoleOutput` property instead.

 ## Potential breaking changes